As he went along, he saw a man blind from birth. His disciples asked him, “Rabbi, who sinned, this man or his parents, that he was born blind?”

 “Neither this man nor his parents sinned,” said Jesus, “but this happened so that the works of God might be displayed in him.
 As long as it is day, we must do the works of him who sent me.
 Night is coming, when no one can work.
 While I am in the world, I am the light of the world.”
 (John 9:1-5)

-In the first part of my essay, I made the argument that one can be a scientist, physician, pastor, or layperson and have no problems with evolution, an ancient universe, or other scientific ideas in respect to one’s Christian faith.
+In a previous article, I made the argument that one can be a scientist, physician, pastor, or layperson and have no problems with evolution, an ancient universe, or other scientific ideas in respect to one’s Christian faith.
 I now want to explore some of the interesting aspects of my work as a clinical pediatric gastroenterologist.

 You might be asking if a physician is expected to believe in evolution.
 No, but there is an expectation that evolutionary concepts will be taught in medical school including the ideas surrounding genetic drift, transposons, or small-interfering RNA to name a few.
 Simply put, one can be a physician and treat infections, stabilize fractures, or treat hypertension without thinking too deeply about how these diseases came into place from a biologic-genetic-evolutionary standpoint.
 However, as one studies various diseases, the evolutionary impact becomes quite clear, and often further exploration of the genetic history of certain diseases leads to downstream therapeutic benefit, including pharmacologic advancement.